bluerobotics/SolarSurferCore/README.md

 # SolarSurferCore

 Embedded software core for the a robotic solar powered surfboard propelled by the [BlueRobotics Thruster-100](http://www.bluerobotics.com/thruster).

-## Hardware
+## Overview

 The SolarSurferCore is designed to run on the [3DR APM2.6](https://store.3drobotics.com/products/apm-2-6-kit-1) with the 3DR UBlox GPS/Compass Unit.
 The drivers for the onboard hardware were derived from a number of internet sources and modified for use on this project.